jssteinberg/utdanningno-designsystem-how-to/README.md

 	//npm.pkg.github.com/:_authToken=YOUR_TOKEN
 	```

-3. As long as you have access to the necessary Github repos, you can install the packages (these are already installed in this repo):
+3. As long as you have access to the necessary Github repos, you can install the packages (they are already dependencies in this project):

 	```sh
 	# Base CSS: